Samsung expects sharp drop in fourth-quarter profit

 As for the smartphone market, Samsung said it expects to boost its prospects with foldable and 5G handsets.

-Samsung is best known as the world's biggest phone and TV maker, but it also sells more memory chips than any other company on the planet.
+Samsung is best known as a phone and TV maker, but it also sells more memory chips than any other company on the planet.
 In 2017, Samsung became the world's biggest semiconductor maker in terms of revenue, beating out the long-term leader Intel.

+Samsung's guidance comes less than a week after Apple warned investors that the company's fiscal first-quarter revenue would be weaker than previously expected.
+Its announcement that it now sees sales of $84 billion, well below the range of $89 billion to $94 billion that it forecast in November, sent company shares down nearly 10 percent.

 CES 2019: See all of CNET's coverage of the year's biggest tech show.